wilsonliaows/docs/connectors-design-guide.md

 ![Trigger code without subtitle defined](/assets/images/connectors-design-guide/trigger-components-code.png) *Trigger code without subtitle defined*

+Some additional examples of trigger descriptions:

+- Triggers immediately when a new company is created in Intercom
+- Triggers when an order is created or updated in SAP
+- Triggers when a lead is created in Marketo

 #### Trigger component - help
 The trigger help is trigger-level text that elaborates how the trigger works.